docassemble is designed with user privacy in mind.

 Uploaded and assembled documents are stored on the server (and on Amazon S3, if S3 is being used, or Microsoft Azure, if Azure blob storage is being used) without encryption.
 These documents cannot be accessed from the internet without an appropriate access key in the cookie.

 When a user clicks an “Exit” button, docassemble will delete all of the information related to the interview from the server, including the database, uploaded documents, and assembled documents.
-However, temporary files in /tmp will persist until cleaned out by [tmpreaper].
+However, temporary files in /tmp will persist until cleaned out by a cron job.

 docassemble blocks brute-force password-guessing attacks.